National Association of College and University Residence Halls: NACURH Services and Recognition Office (NSRO) (2007–2017)

-NACURH Corporate Office (NCO)
+NACURH Corporate Office (NCO) (2017-2026)

 During the NACURH 2016 Annual Conference, Boardroom Representatives voted to combine the NIC and the NSRO into the NACURH Corporate Office (NCO).
 The NACURH Corporate Office (NCO) serves as the Corporate Headquarters for NACURH, and is the central contact point for all correspondence.
 The NCO takes on the combined responsibilities of the former NSRO and NIC.
 Like other branches of NACURH, the NCO is entirely student-run by volunteer staff members from the host institution.
 The NCO was hosted at The University of Delaware.

 During the 2019-2020 affiliation year, it was determined that ACUHO-I, the professional international organization for College and University Housing Staff would become the permanent hosts of the NACURH Corporate Office and would manage the customer service aspects of hosting the office.

 During the 2022-2023 affiliation year, it was determined that ACUHO-I would no longer host the NACURH Corporate Office, and beginning in the 2023-2024 affiliation year, Kent State University began as the host institution for the Corporate Office.
 The new NACURH Corporate Office requires that the Director for Merchandise and Operations, AD for Administration and Finance, as well as two (2) additional AD positions be filled by students at the Host institution, alongside one advisor.
 The rest are selected from any NACURH affiliated institution in good standing.

+In the 2024-2025 affiliation year, Kent State University was unable to continue being the host institution for the Corporate Office.
+After a few months of a vacancy, there was no interest in hosting the Corporate Office, so the NACURH Executive Committee chose to remain vacant for the rest of the affiliation, pending legislation to make the Corporate Office virtual, which passed effective the 2025-2026 affiliation year.

+As of 2025-2026 affiliation year, the Corporate Office is now entirely virtual.

+During the NACURH 2026 Annual Conference, both the NACURH Board of Directors and Boardroom Representatives voted to dissolve the NACURH Corporate Office.
+It was decided that the responsibilities of the NCO have been redistributed into two portions on the NACURH Executive Committee, the NACURH Associate for Administration (NAA), and NACURH Associate for Programs (NAP).